skrey/yellow-extensions/googlecalendar/README.md

 The following settings can be configured in file `system/config/config.ini`:

-`googlecalendarMode` = calendar mode
+`GooglecalendarMode` = calendar mode
-`googlecalendarEntriesMax` = number of events
+`GooglecalendarEntriesMax` = number of events
-`googlecalendarApiKey` = your Google API key
+`GooglecalendarApiKey` = your Google API key

-The visual design of events and agendas can be adjusted in your theme.
+The visual design of events and agenda can be adjusted in your theme.

 ## Example